 - Sunbathe on St Kilda Beach, a 700-metre-long slice of sand.
 Take a dip in the water or simply lay back and watch the kitesurfers, sailors, rollerbladers, cyclists and runners that pound the pavements and ride the waters each day.

-- Check out the cute little penguins that waddle up to the St Kilda Pier each night to nest.
+- Check out the cute Little Penguins that waddle up to St Kilda Pier each night to nest.
 The penguins come out of the water around sunset and head back just before sunrise.

 - Ride the rickety rollercoaster at Luna Park – which is more than 100 years old!
-I’ve done it, and was scared sh*tless at every bump.
+I’ve done it and was scared sh*tless at every bump.
 Luna Park is free to enter and you can buy rides individually or unlimited passes.
-This is a great family activity.
+This is a great family activity with kids in Melbourne.

 - Catch a gig at the Palais Theatre, an iconic venue that dates back to the 1920s.
 The Rolling Stones, Tom Jones and legends of Australian music have all played here.